franzos/goFranz/_work/panther-alpha-kickstarer.md

 {% include project-image.html caption="Kickstarter" image="panther-mpc-06.jpg" %}

-A Kickstarter campaign in November 2016 had raised a total of $43,858 before we've decided to cancel and postpone it indefinitely.
+A Kickstarter campaign in November 2016 had raised a total of $43,858 before we've decided to cancel and postpone it ~~indefinitely~~.

+**Update: 2019-01-20**

+Panther Alpha is back on track and will be better than ever planned.
+With dedicated hardware and a specifically developed OS **PantherX**, we're going above and beyond what we've planned.
+To find out more, and subscribe to updates, visit the PantherX website at [pantherx.org](https://www.pantherx.org/).